Rohitdwivedi16111998/Machine-Learning-Resources/README.md

 ## Kindly ⭐ the repo, if you found it useful.
-## Happy to answer any dounts and questions ping me on linkedin.
+## Happy to answer if there are any doubts and questions just ping me on linkedin.